 Dynamic Named Range with Excel’s OFFSET Function

-In order to make a dynamic range, Offset function can be used.
+In order to make a dynamic range, the Offset function can be used.

 Excel’s Offset Function